CHAPTER Rev 2400

 within a management fee charged to the affiliate;

-federal form W-2 only charges the affiliate for the actual payroll
+individual's federal Form W-2 only charges the affiliate for the actual

-records to substantiate the amount of compensation paid or accrued for each
+substantiate the amount of compensation paid or accrued for each employee and

 (g)